Pediatric Patients in the Emergency Department

 Are you interested in hosting a TREKK Roadshow at your hospital?

 Why?
-We know that 85% of children experiencing a medical emergency present to a general emergency department, and we want to share TREKK’s evidence-based clinical practice guidelines with the care practitioners who are managing these sick kids.
-Our goal is to share relevant practice tips for any health care professional who treats children, including physicians, nurses, RTs, and paramedics.
+We know that 85% of children experiencing a medical emergency present to a general emergency department for their initial care.
+We aim to share TREKK’s evidence-based clinical practice guidelines with the healthcare practitioners who are provide care to these sick kids.
+Our goal is to share useful, relevant practice tips that any health care professional who treats children can implement to enhance their pediatric practice.

 How: The Saskatchewan TREKK Roadshow is generously funded by the Saskatchewan Medical Association.
 The event is provided free of charge to learners.